3 Spatial data operations

 Figure 3.7: Illustration of a spatial join

 Sometimes two geographic datasets do not touch but still have a strong geographic relationship.
-The datasets cycle_hire and cycle_hire_osm, provide a good example.
-Plotting them shows that they are often closely related but they do not touch, as shown in Figure 3.8:
+The datasets cycle_hire and cycle_hire_osm provide a good example.
+Plotting them reveals that they are often closely related but they do not seem to touch, as shown in Figure 3.8.

 base = cycle_hire.plot(edgecolor='blue', color='none')